 I have visited Putrajaya Mosque almost every time during my visit to Kuala Lumpur.
 This place has a charming appeal for first-time visitors as well as regular visitors to Malaysia.
 Read more about my visit to Some of the best mosques in Malaysia

 The easiest way to explore this mosque is to rent a car from the city of KLIA Airport .
 Alternatively, you can commute your KL Express from KL Central and catch a bus to the mosque from Putrajaya Station.

 The easiest way to get to Putrajaya is to catch KL Express from KL Central and disembark at Putrajaya Station.
 From there you can catch a GRAB, a taxi or one of the local buses to explore the city.

-While driving from KLIA and KLIA2 Putrajaya lies almost halfway between the KL City and the Airports.
-A couple of times when I had few hours to catch my flight, I got on a taxi to visit Putrajaya Mosque.
+While driving from KLIA and KLIA2 Putrajaya lies almost halfway between KL City and the Airports.
+A couple of times when I had a few hours to catch my flight, I got on a taxi to visit Putrajaya Mosque.

 I think the best to enjoy this amazing location is to book a tour from Kuala Lumpur city.
 This way you will be able to enjoy most of the attractions including the boat tour and visit to the botanic gardens.

 Taking a cruise in the lake next to Putra Mosque is an interesting way to explore the expense of Putrajaya city and enjoy the scenic views from the boat.
 The layout of the city is an interesting mix of residential and government offices.
 Book A Tour in Putrajaya

 There are plenty of quality hotels and resorts in Putrajaya.
 Being the administrative capital of Malaysia, Putrajaya is relatively expensive and most accommodation falls in the 4 and 5-star category.